perseids-project/citefusioncoll/README.txt

 for groovy source of the  edu.holycross.shot.citecoll package).

 TBD/BUGS:
-* need to add groovydocs generation to build file
 * need to decide how to deal with groovy bug handling HTTP parameters named 'request'!